 Fats, Animal Proteins, And Carbohydrates

 They also recommend that your dog’s diet contain between 15% and 30% high-quality animal-based fats.
-The fats help your dog develop healthy joints and bones, lubricate their internal systems, and give them the necessary fatty acids they need to help aid digestion.
+The fats help your dog develop healthy joints and bones, lubricate their internal systems, and give them the necessary fatty acids they need to aid digestion.

-The biggest debated aspect of carbohydrates is based on the ingredients used to provide them in the food.
-The best sources of carbs are from sweet potatoes, barley, rice, and oats, because they’re easy to digest, and have other micronutrients in them to help supplement your dog’s diet.
+oatsThe biggest debated aspect of carbohydrates is based on the ingredients used to provide themfood. od.
+The best sources of carbs are sweet potatoes, barley, rice, and oats, because they’re easy to digest and have other micronutrients in them to help supplement your dog’s diet.

-A lot of low-quality dog food manufacturers will skimp and use wheat based products, soy, and corn.
+A lot of low-quality dog food manufacturers will skimp and use wheat-based products, soy, and corn.
 These have all been proven to hinder digestion, causing your dog’s internal systems to work more, and are a leading factor in most food allergies that dogs have or develop.

-A lot of low-quality dog food manufacturers will skimp and use wheat based products, soy, and corn.
+A lot of low-quality dog food manufacturers will skimp and use wheat-based products, soy, and corn.
 These have all been proven to hinder digestion, causing your dog’s internal systems to work more, and are a leading factor in most food allergies that dogs have or develop.

 Vitamins And Minerals